-5. Social Insurance.
+6. Risk Preferences.
 An important assumption that underlies the application of the one-party-pays-all rule is that all parties are risk-neutral.
 The assumption is valid if a functioning market for insurance exists.
-But in the three paradigmatic cases discussed, the actors may not be able to purchase liability insurance.
-One reason is that they may be considered parties to intentional torts and may even be subject to punitive damages.
-Certain jurisdictions deny insurance coverage for torts committed intentionally, 237 and as a matter of contract, liability insurance generally excludes coverage for intentional torts.
-Others jurisdictions may find invalid a policy to insure what they believe to be an immoral activity or criminal conduct.
-Absent access to insurance markets, actors may behave as risk-averse and, as a result, decline to engage in harmful yet socially beneficial activities.
-In contrast, a group causation theory provides the
+But in the three paradigmatic cases discussed, the actors may not be able to purchase third party liability insurance.
+The reason is that their activities require intentional (or at least conscious) ex-ante cost-benefit calculations.
+As such, they may be considered parties to intentional torts and may even be subject to punitive damages.
+Certain jurisdictions do not allow such actors to insure themselves and many jurisdictions may find invalid a policy to insure what they believe to be an immoral activity.
+Absent access to insurance markets, actors may behave as risk-averse and as a result, decline to engage in harmful yet socially beneficial activities.